-This annex describes the proposed QoS parameters for the S8HR roaming scenario which represents the basic minimum QoS parameters that a serving operator should support.
-However, bilateral agreements may allow operators to negotiate other values.
+This annex describes the recommended QoS parameters for the S8HR roaming scenario which represent the basic minimum QoS parameters that the home and visited operators are encouraged to support to avoid problems when launching commercial IMS voice roaming.
 Although this is primarily for IMS services, these recommendations include QoS settings for all services, including traditional internet traffic.
 These recommendations may be updated in the future to include RCS services.
+Bilateral agreements allow operators to negotiate other values.